Wall Street Pummels Array Technologies Inc. (ARRY) After Recent Earnings Report

 ARRY’s Market Performance

-ARRY stocks went up by 1.79% for the week, with a monthly jump of 1.42% and a quarterly performance of 33.80%, while its annual performance rate touched -13.96%.
-The volatility ratio for the week stands at 9.10% while the volatility levels for the past 30 days are set at 9.45% for Array Technologies Inc. The simple moving average for the period of the last 20 days is -2.83% for ARRY stocks with a simple moving average of -15.70% for the last 200 days.
+ARRY stocks went up by 10.17% for the week, with a monthly drop of -10.72% and a quarterly performance of 74.36%, while its annual performance rate touched -10.33%.
+The volatility ratio for the week stands at 7.25% while the volatility levels for the past 30 days are set at 8.99% for Array Technologies Inc. The simple moving average for the period of the last 20 days is 6.31% for ARRY stocks with a simple moving average of -8.71% for the last 200 days.

 Analysts’ Opinion of ARRY